Just starting hiking can be intimidating because it is hard to know where to begin. Especially when it comes to proper

 If you are a true backcountry lover, then you understand how captivating a hiking date can be.
 To put it in simple terms, a hiking date is the mother of all dates.
 Just like any other date, you should strive to look good to impress your companion and bring out a true reflection of your personality.

-What you choose to wear for a hiking date needs to bring out who you truly are, be practical in the outdoors, and fun.
+What you choose to wear for a hiking date needs to bring out who you truly are, be practical in the outdoors, and have fun.

 7. Layered Adventure Outfits

 Whether it is a frosty morning or a chilly winter afternoon, layering is imperative for any outdoor enthusiast that is keen on remaining warm and comfortable on a hike.
 The first step is to start with a base layer.
 A t-shirt or tank top would make a great base layer.
 Thereafter, you will have to throw on an outer shell for the wind.

 Regardless of the colors or style you choose, ensure you have a base layer, a mid-layer in case of extreme cold, and an outer shell.

 Main Factors to Consider When Choosing Hiking Clothes